Connect with us

 Quantumness in biology is probably real

 Researchers can manipulate quantum phenomena to build better technology.
-In fact, you already in a quantum-powered world: from laser pointers to GPS, magnetic resonance imaging and the transistors in your computer – all these technologies rely on quantum effects.
+In fact, you already live in a quantum-powered world: from laser pointers to GPS, magnetic resonance imaging and the transistors in your computer – all these technologies rely on quantum effects.

 In general, quantum effects only manifest at very small length and mass scales, or when temperatures approach absolute zero.
 This is because quantum objects like atoms and molecules lose their “quantumness” when they uncontrollably interact with each other and their environment.
 In other words, a macroscopic collection of quantum objects is better described by the laws of classical mechanics.
 Everything that starts quantum dies classical.
 For example, an electron can be manipulated to be in two places at the same time, but it will end up in only one place after a short while – exactly what would be expected classically.